wowdd1/xlinkBook/README.md

 usage:

-    ./list.py -i filename or dirname -c column_num -f 'keyword or regexp'] -s
+    ./list.py -i filename or dirname -c column_num -f 'keyword or regexp' -s -d -w 100

-filename or dirname: the file or dir

-column_num: from 1 to 3
+-c: column_num, from 1 to 3

+-f: filename or dirname

+-s: output with collor

+-d: output the description

+-w: custom the cell length

 keyword or regexp: the keyword for filter course